 The second type of sin is Actual (or personal) Sin which is sin we personally commit either by acts of commission or acts of omission.
 The Church has traditionally taught that there exist Seven Deadly (or Capital) Sins.
 “Vices can be classified according to the virtues they oppose, or also be linked to the capital sins which Christian experience has distinguished, following St. John Cassian and St. Gregory the Great.
 They are called “capital” because they engender other sins, other vices.
 They are pride, avarice, envy, wrath, lust, gluttony, and sloth…” (CCC 1866).
 Personal Sin can be mortal, that is, it can deprive us of the free gift of Heaven and merit for us Hell.

 The loss of the third preternatural gift, infused knowledge, as bad as the loss of the first two gifts was, should not be neglected in our efforts to grow in the spiritual life.
-This gift allowed Adam and Eve, without personal study or experience, to know Who God is, who they were, the “why” or relevance of creation, and their place in it all.

 I sometimes think that it is the absence of this knowledge, despite God’s Divine Revelation lovingly given to us over the centuries, which seems to allow the Seven Deadly Sins to give rise to so much personal sin in our lives.
 Our priorities and the self-absorption from which they derive, tells me this is so.
 Of course this is our failure, not the Lord’s.
 We are quick to acknowledge in word that Jesus is our Savior, but not so quick to acknowledge in action that we are sinners in need of a savior.